 Often one of the most repeated phrases in the technology startup community is Mark Zuckerberg’s motto, “move fast and break things”.
-However, it doesn’t work for everyone.
+However, that doesn’t work for everyone.
 Here at Wyser, we take a different approach.

-Fast-paced iteration may have worked for a social networking site like Facebook, but with Wyser, our clients store highly sensitive information, meaning that being conscientious in our approach is paramount.
+Fast-paced iteration may have worked for a social networking site like Facebook but - with Wyser - our clients store highly sensitive information, meaning that being conscientious in our approach is paramount.
 Any mistakes made during a rapid development cycle could spell disaster for our customers.

-Stage 1: Observe, ask questions and document how the current process works
+Stage 1: Observe, ask questions, and document how the current process works.

-Stage 2: Build a strawman automated process and compare it against historical outcomes
+Stage 2: Build a strawman automated process and compare it against historical outcomes.

-Stage 3: Iteratively improve the differences to produce a minimum viable process
+Stage 3: Iteratively improve the differences to produce a minimum viable process.

 Stage 4: Incorporate the automated suggestions into the manual process for feedback

-Stage 5: Iteratively remove any manual exception handling
+Stage 5: Iteratively remove any manual exception handling.

-Stage 6: Fully automated
+Stage 6: Fully automated.

-The advantage of our approach is that customers are not impacted until the last stage, but we have spent time building confidence in both the outcome and ease of change with everyone involved.
+The advantage of our approach is that customers are not impacted until the last stage, but we have spent time building confidence in both the outcome and also the ease of change with everyone involved.